vdiorio/coolmovies-frontend/coolmovies-frontend/README.md

 ## Acceptance Criteria

-**You will be evaluated on your UI/UX as we believe this is an important skill to have.
-Please put time and effort into this.**
+**You will be evaluated on your UI/UX.
+We expect this to be at the level of a basic prototype; clean and clear flow.**

+You will be evaluated against your ability to understand and use the tooling provided and mimic existing patterns that are shown in the examples.

-There are 2 main components that must be developed for this feature: (You have flexibility on the UI/UX for this)
+There are 3 main components for this feature, they **MUST** be completed and working:

 1. Listing of the movie reviews.
 2. Editing the existing movie reviews.
 3. Adding additional reviews.

+Additional things we would like to see, you **must do at least 5** of these:

-The feature must be available on the `/reviews` endpoint of the application.
+1. The feature is available on the `/reviews` endpoint of the application.

-The design must be responsive.
+2. The design is responsive.

-You will be evaluated against your ability to understand and use the tooling provided and mimic existing patterns that are shown in the examples.

-There are a couple of additional things that we would like to see in your submission.

-1. Our designers don't like the default MUI blue.
-Please change this.
+3. Our designers don't like the default MUI blue.
+Change this.
-2. Make the proxied GraphQL URL an environment variable.
+4. Make the proxied GraphQL URL an environment variable.
-3. Improve the folder structure of the frontend application how you see fit.
+5. Improve the folder structure of the frontend application how you see fit.
 (It's intentionally not great)
-4. Add the custom `edit.svg` from the `public` folder as an icon to launch editing the review.
+6. Add the custom `edit.svg` from the `public` folder as an icon to launch editing the review.
-5. Add a unit testing framework of your choice, and some unit tests around the more complex areas of your code.
+7. Add a unit testing framework of your choice, and some unit tests around the more complex areas of your code.